Technophobic camera comparison – compact Vs DSLR?

 NO WAY!
 Remember, my tests were aimed at using the full auto modes on the cameras.
 When you start playing with the DSLR’s manual settings and swapping lenses and accessories you can completely turn the tables.

-One Response to Technophobic camera comparison – compact Vs DSLR?
+1 Responses to Technophobic camera comparison – compact Vs DSLR?

 Leave a Reply